jacomore/PIZur_imager/docs/usage/Getting Started.rst

 In the most general case, one would like to exploit all of the three features of pziruscan, namely input processing, scanning execution and output processing.
 To do so, the packages are imported as follows:

 .. code-block:: python
-    :linenos:
+    :lineno-start: 1

+    from pizurscan.InputValidator import input_validator
-    from pizurscan.InputProcessor import InputProcessor
+    from pizurscan.InputProcessor import evaluate_daq_pars
     from pizurscan.Scanner import Scanner
-    from pizurscan.OutputProcessor import OutputProcessor
+    from pizurscan.OutputProcessor import save_processed_data
-    import json
+    import keyboard

-Note that importing `json <https://docs.python.org/3/library/json.html>`_ is crucial to upload input parameters that are stored "*input_dicts.json*".
-An example of such a file is herein reported:
+The ``keyboard`` is optional and is used for pausing the program while writing the parameters in the DAQ pars.
+The `json <https://docs.python.org/3/library/json.html>`_ file "*input_dicts.json*" comprises two dictionaries; **scan_pars** and **pi**, which define respectively the parameters of the scan, such as the edges or the cinematic, and the parameters associated with PI instrument.

 .. _jsonfile:
 .. code-block:: json